-Pastor Matt Furse has been studying Eschatology for over a decade.
-A few years ago, he stumbled across a DVD documentary that was about to be released, entitled, “After the Tribulation”.
-Although Matt did not agree with the entire documentary, he was pleased with the solid emphasis on the KJV, as well as the over-all concept and quality of the DVD.
+Pastor Matt Furse has been studying Eschatology for over twenty-five years.
+Almost a decade ago, he stumbled across a DVD documentary that was about to be released, entitled, “After the Tribulation”.
+Although Matt did not agree with the entire documentary, he was pleased with the solid emphasis on the King James Bible, as well as the over-all concept and quality of the DVD.
 It was certainly the first of its kind.

 In the summer of 2013, Pastor Furse’s family happened to be vacationing in Arizona, and he made it a point to visit one of the producers of this DVD, Steven Anderson.
 The Furses attended a Wednesday night church service at the Faithful Word Baptist Church, pastored by Steven Anderson.
 Afterwards, both pastors visited about their views on end time events, as well as their differences in some of the details.
 Pastor Furse told Pastor Anderson that, “…the (Pre-Trib; Post Trib) debate will never be resolved until we first answer the question, ‘Who is Israel?’…” Although they cordially disagreed on some of the details of “Post-Trib, Pre-Wrath” events, Pastor Furse left, with the feeling that they held a mutual respect concerning the subject of Eschatology & Zionism.

-About a year later, Pastor Anderson contacted Pastor Furse and asked him if he would like to be interviewed for their new documentary, “Marching to Zion”.
+Less than a year later , Pastor Anderson called Pastor Furse and asked him if he would like to be interviewed for their new documentary, “Marching to Zion”.
 Pastor Furse agreed to the interview, and then met with the other producer, Paul Wittenberger, and eventually, “M2Z” was produced.

 Both Pastor Matt Furse and Pastor Steven Anderson are independent Baptist pastors.
 The word “independent” means just that— independent.
 Neither man answers to the other, nor do they “pastor” each other.
 They both claim to love the King James Bible, and they both demonstrate a desire to win the lost.
 It is certain that they do not agree about everything, and yet, they don’t have to, either.
 One day, both pastors will have to give an account of themselves, to the Lord (Hebrews 13:17).